 We are excited to welcome you to join our upcoming intake where you will begin your course online ahead of joining us face to face once borders re-open.
 As we know that this may seem quite different for you and your family, we have prepared a list of questions and answers which will hopefully address some of these, but you can reach out to us directly if there is anything else that we can help with.

-The course will start on 22 February 2021 for Foundation and UniLink Diploma students.
-Students in the Postgraduate Qualifying Programme will start on 22 February 2021.
+The course will start on 28 June 2021 for Foundation Studies, UniLink Bridging and UniLink Diploma students.
+Students in the Postgraduate Qualifying Program will start on 2 August 2021.

-We can accept late starts for online study up until 5 March 2021 for Foundation and Unilink Diploma.
+We can accept late starts for online study up until 9 July for Foundation, UniLink Bridging and UniLink Diploma.
 However, we discourage this as you would be expected to catch up any coursework that you have missed.

 You can use either Apple or Windows for your online studies.
 We have tested both and are confident that there will be minimum problems regardless of the equipment or systems that you are operating at home.